C4ptainCrunch/thesis/source/index.rst

 We can represent our weak tournament as a binary matrix :math:`M` indexed in both dimensions by the champions and where each entry :math:`M_{ij} = 1 \iff i \succeq j`.
 A binary matrix :math:`M` is a *step-type matrix* when each row is non-decreasing from left to right and each column is non-decreasing from top to bottom :cite:`PirlotVincke97`.

 The :math:`\succeq` is transitive if and only if it has a step-type matrix representation in which the order of the columns and of the lines is the same.
 If this is the case for our weak tournament, it will be not only complete but also transitive.
-It will therefore be a weak order i.e. an ordering of the champions from best to worst possibly with ties :cite:`RoubensVincke85`.
+It will therefore be a weak order i.e. an ordering of the champions from best to worst, possibly with ties :cite:`RoubensVincke85`.